-- 1. if the matter concerns himself or his spouse, parents, children, brothers or sisters or someone else who is closely related to him, or if he or someone closely related to him can expect extraordinary advantage or detriment from the outcome of the matter; - 2. if he, or anyone closely related to him is the legal representative of someone that the matter concerns or of anyone that can expect extraordinary advantage or detriment from the outcome of the matter; - 3. if the matter has been brought before the authority by an appeal against or the subordination of the decision of another authority or by reason of the supervision of another authority and he had taken part earlier under the auspices of the subordinate authority in the final handling of a matter concerning the same material issue; - 4. if he as regards the material issue has served someone as a representative or has assisted him for payment; or - 5. if there is some other special circumstance that is likely to undermine confidence in his impartiality in the matter.
+- if the matter concerns himself or his spouse, parents, children, brothers or sisters or someone else who is closely related to him, of if he or someone closely related to him can expect extraordinary advantage or detriment from the outcome of the matter; - 2. if he, or anyone closely related to him is the legal representative of someone that the matter concerns or of anyone that can expect extraordinary advantage or detriment from the outcome of the matter; - 3. if the matter has been brought before the authority by an appeal against or the subordination of the decision by another authority or by reason of the supervision of another authority and he had taken part earlier under the auspices of the subordinate authority in the final handling of a matter concerning the same material issue; - 4. if there is some other special circumstance that is likely to undermine confidence in his impartiality in the matter.

-Disqualification shall be disregarded where the question of impartiality is obviously of no importance.
+[S2]Disqualification shall be disregarded where the question of impartiality is obviously of no importance.